6 Simple Ways to Stay Hydrated

 How much water should you drink a day?

-The amount of water you need to drink daily depends on several factors, such as age, gender, size, activity level and weather.
-Pregnancy, breastfeeding and health also impact your water intake.
+Your daily water needs depend on several factors, including age, gender, body size, activity level and climate.
+Pregnancy, breastfeeding and some health issues can also change how much water you need.

-The best advice is to drink water when you’re thirsty and stay hydrated throughout the day to prevention dehydration, according to Dr. Ly.
+The best advice is to drink water when you feel thirsty.
+Staying hydrated throughout helps prevent dehydration, Dr. Ly says.

 Six tips for staying hydrated